 Prince Harry has reportedly taken Meghan Markle to meet his former childhood nanny, Tiggy Legge-Bourke.
-According to Princess Diana, in 1997.
+According to The Sun, Harry, 33, "couldn't wait" to introduce his bride-to-be to the lady who helped care for him following the untimely death of his mother, Princess Diana, in 1997.
 "Harry couldn't wait to introduce Meghan to Tiggy," a source revealed.
 "Although the two women are very different, they got on famously."
 The insider added: "She's a very significant person in Harry’s life, almost like a mother-figure, as she looked after Harry when Princess Diana died."

 Tiggy Legge-Bourke cared for Prince Harry after his mother's death